 Eczema - Overview

 Eczema is a disease class that involves skin inflammation with associated symptoms.
-People in need of prescription medications for eczema can connect with a licensed medical provider through Push Health who can provide the needed prescription if it is safe and appropriate to do so.
+People in need of prescription medications for eczema can connect with a licensed medical provider through Push Health who can prescribe eczema treatment, including prescription eczema medications and eczema cream, when appropriate to do so.